Why Developers Are Choosing the Windows Store

 - Development platform: These developers chose the Store for its development platform, programming language choice, official APIs, and the IDE.

 The overlap between these categories paints an interesting picture:

 But what is it about the platform, exactly, that draws developers in?
 Why is being a Windows user so germane to developing an app for the Store?
 And what do developers find so compelling about the end-user experience of an app store that it makes them start developing for it?

 A secret army of app developers, ready and waiting

 What kind of computer did you have when you were growing up?
-If you’re around my age, I can guess that you had a Windows PC, and I’ll be right around 90% of the time.
+If you’re my age, I can guess that you had a Windows PC, and I’ll be right around 90% of the time.
 And while we were growing up, a legion of developers was cranking out Windows desktop software that produced billions of dollars of value annually.

 Five or ten years after my cohort of mostly-Windows users grew up and entered the workforce, Apple launched their App Store and started a gold rush.
 Some Windows developers gritted their teeth, bought their first Macs, and got busy cranking out fart apps and flapping birds for iOS.
 Others tried their hands at Android development.

 Those of us still developing for Windows were stuck doing it the old way: make an installer (it’ll be flagged by antivirus), host it somewhere (it’ll be blocked by a fake “download now!” ad), make some sales (roll your own licensing), and fix some bugs (roll your own updater).
 You either had a team to help you, or a very high pain tolerance.

 Enter the Windows Store: an app store that you can develop for without buying a new computer.
 It was stunted and broken at first, but now it’s on a half-billion devices, and its users are starving for apps (more on that later).